-Once blood is oxygenated in the lungs, it returns to the heart where it is pumped throughout the body.
-A web of blood vessels—arteries, veins, and capillaries—circulate blood to organs, muscles, and bones.
+Once blood is oxygenated in the lungs, it returns to the heart and is then pumped throughout the body.
+A web of blood vessels—arteries, veins, and capillaries—circulate blood to organs, muscles, bones, and other tissues.

 Oxygenated blood leaves the heart through the large, hollow vessel known as the thoracic aorta, which becomes the abdominal aorta.
 Just below the kidneys, it splits into two main branches near the abdomen.
 These are known as the common iliac arteries.
 One travels down each leg and branches into internal and external iliac arteries, which supply blood to other branches, including the femoral artery.

 The femoral artery, the major artery in the thigh, continues to branch into other smaller arteries as blood travels all the way down to the tips of the toes.

 - Popliteal artery: A branch of the femoral artery, the popliteal artery branches further to supply blood to the knee, thigh, and calf.
 It ends at the anterior and posterior tibial arteries.

 - Posterior tibial artery: This branch of the popliteal artery supplies oxygenated blood to the leg and sole of the foot.
 It runs on the inside of the leg and is accompanied by the posterior tibial vein.

 - Anterior tibial artery: The other branch of the popliteal artery from the back of the knee, it supplies blood to the muscles of the leg and foot.

 - Peroneal artery: This is the largest branch of the posterior tibial artery.
 It supplies blood to the outside and back of the ankle and calf muscles.
 It ends at the lateral calcaneal artery.